Chemistry Pathways

 A student-adapted or student-designed scientific investigation is undertaken in Area of Study 3.
 The investigation involves the generation of primary data and is related to the production of gases, acid-base or redox reactions, or the analysis of substances in water.
 It draws on the key science skills and key knowledge from Unit 2 Area of Study 1 and/or Area of Study 2.

-Download > VCE Chemistry Study Design
+Link to > VCE Chemistry Study Design

 Prerequisites